Kongen af Assianthe: Enslaving voyages

+Later history

 Kongen af Assianthe's return in 1803 corresponded with Denmark's ending Danish participation in the trans-Atlantic enslaving trade.
 This prohibition had been passed in 1792 but did not take effect until 1 January 1803.
 Thereafter, the ship was sold to a shipping company in Arendal.
 The most probable candidate was the firm of Anders and Hans Dedekam.
 They started in Arendal in 1797 and traded in timber.
 By 1830 they owned a number of vessels.

 From November 1804 to June 1807 Kongen af Assianthe was registered at Arendal with U.P.
 Ugland, master.
 She apparently regularly sailed beyond Cape Finisterre.

 Capture: During the run-up to the Gunboat War HMS Niobe and Argus captured the Danish ship King of Assianthe on 31 August 1807.
 King of Assianthe, Ugland, master, was sold for £479 10s 10d.